 The length of a stay in a sober living house can vary.
-The National Institute On Drug Abuse (NIDA) recommends staying in a sober living house for at least 90 days, but many facilities allow individuals to stay as long as they like as long as the rules governing the house’s operation are followed and respected.
-For those looking for a sense of community and structure after rehab, and who maybe aren’t quite ready to return to the stressors and triggers of their old lives, a sober living house could be the right choice to continue making progress and advancing in recovery.
+The National Institute on Drug Abuse (NIDA) recommends staying in a sober living house for at least 90 days, but many facilities allow individuals to stay as long as they like as long as the rules governing the house’s operation are followed and respected.
+For those looking for a sense of community and structure after rehab who aren’t quite ready to return to the stressors and triggers of their old lives, a supportive sober living house could be the right choice to continue progressing and advancing in recovery.

 Attending Recovery Meetings

 Regular recovery meetings, such as those offered by Alcoholics Anonymous (AA), can be instrumental in giving support and guidance to someone in early recovery.
 These types of aftercare programs are some of the most well-known, and a circle of chairs spread out in a vacant gym, church, or conference room is a common image when it comes to depictions of recovery and addiction in popular culture.